TDGNate/E-Commerce-Backend/README.md

 ## Usage

-The main usage is to easily create, update, and delete data from their database
+The main usage is to easily create, update, and delete data from the database.

 ## Install

-To install, run `npm install` to download the packages in the package json file which will allow you to run this application
+- To install, run `npm install` to download the packages in the package json file which will allow you to run this application.
+- To start the application, run `npm start`

 ## Contributing

-Clone Project, add your changes, and make a pull request
+Clone Project, add your changes, and make a pull request!

 ## Tests